justnelling/opencamp_backend_course/W3/presentation.md

 - Outbox serves to both register Activities on the server (for internal purposes) as well as to communicate with other servers

-- Similar to JWT, ActivityPub uses HTTP Signatures for auth and verification:
+- ActivityPub uses HTTP Signatures for auth and verification:
   - (request-target): HTTP method and path ('post /users/beebo/outbox')
   - host: server's hostname
   - date: current timestamp